Åberg after the miss: "The worst thing I can do"

 "If yesterday was the best I can do, today was the worst I can do.
 It was definitely played like a different hole today, a little longer and a different wind," Åberg says in a clip that DP World Tour posted on X.

 Åberg, who had made four birdies and a bogey so far, later recovered with an eagle and a birdie.
-The end was then just as sad as the first round. Åberg made a bogey on hole 18, a par 5, and after rounds of 68–69 (total –7) he is well on his way to the top heading into this weekend's play.
+The end was then just as sad as in the first round. Åberg made a bogey on hole 18, a par 5, and after rounds of 68–69 (total –7) he is tied for 24th and has a good way to go to the top.

 Alex Norén had a more enjoyable end to his round, with two straight birdies.
-65–69 (total –10) placed him as the best Swede, tied for ninth when some players remained out on the course in Abu Dhabi.
+65–69 (total –10) placed him as the best Swede, tied for tenth ahead of this weekend's continued play in Abu Dhabi.

 The competition in Abu Dhabi is the first of two in the playoffs on the DP World Tour, formerly the European Tour.